 The University will promptly notify all Parties in writing of the filing of the Formal Complaint and will provide the Parties with information about the Investigation and Adjudication process, Alternative Resolution options, and available Supportive Measures.
 The written notice will include details regarding the alleged Prohibited Conduct, including sufficient details - to the extent known - regarding the nature of the alleged Prohibited Conduct; the identities of the individuals involved; and the date and location of the alleged action(s)/incident(s).
-Should any of this information be unknown
+Should any of this information be unknown at the time a Formal Complaint is filed, and later becomes known, the University will provide updated written notice, as appropriate.
+Likewise, if additional allegations that are not included in the original notice provided to the Parties are brought to the attention of the Investigator, the University will provide notice of the additional allegations to the Parties.

-1 The University will consider any request from an individual outside the University to file a Formal Complaint ona case-by-case basis after consideration of all the circumstances made known to the University, including the definition of "Formal Complaint" provided in the implementing regulations published by the U.S. Department of Education's Office for Civil Rights; the effect of the alleged Prohibited Conduct on the University Community; thelocation of the alleged Prohibited Conduct; and the identities of the individuals alleged to have been involved.
+1 The University will consider any request from an individual outside the University to file a Formal Complaint on a case-by-case basis after consideration of all the circumstances made known to the University, including the definition of "Formal Complaint" provided in the implementing regulations published by the U.S. Department of Education's Office for Civil Rights; the effect of the alleged Prohibited Conduct on the University Community; the location of the alleged Prohibited Conduct; and the identities of the individuals alleged to have been involved.